 Conversion.
 Each Class B ordinary share is convertible into one (1) Class A ordinary share at the option of the holder thereof at any time upon written notice to our company, while Class A ordinary shares cannot be converted into Class B ordinary shares under any circumstances.
-Upon any sale, transfer, assignment or disposition of any Class B ordinary share by a shareholder, or any affiliate of the founder to any person who is not the founder, or an affiliate of the founder, or upon a change of ultimate beneficial ownership of any Class B ordinary share to any person who is not the founder, such Class B ordinary share to any person who is not the founder, or an affiliate of the founder, such Class B ordinary share shall be automatically and immediately converted into one Class A ordinary share.
+Upon any sale, transfer, assignment or disposition of any Class B ordinary share by a shareholder, or any affiliate of the founder to any person who is not the founder, or an affiliate of the founder, or upon a change of ultimate beneficial ownership of any Class B ordinary share to any person who is not the founder, or an affiliate of the founder, such Class B ordinary share shall be automatically and immediately converted into one Class A ordinary share.

 Dividends.
 Our directors may from time to time declare dividends (including interim dividends) and other distributions on our shares in issue and authorize payment of the same out of the funds of our company lawfully available therefor.
 In addition, our shareholders may declare dividends by ordinary resolution, but no dividend may exceed the amount recommended by our directors.
 Our post-offering memorandum and articles of association provide that dividends may be declared and paid out of the profits of the Company or, if permitted by the Companies Act, out of capital.
-Under the laws of the Cayman Islands, our company may declare and pay a dividend be paid if that would result in our company being unable to pay its debts as they fall due in the ordinary course of business.
+Under the laws of the Cayman Islands, our company may declare and pay a dividend out of either profit or share premium account; provided that in no circumstances may a dividend be paid if that would result in our company being unable to pay its debts as they fall due in the ordinary course of business.